 "Indigenous communities hold the solutions to the challenges they face and are leading efforts to create a healthier future for all peoples."
+5

 Although the importance of CHRs/CHWs as trusted messengers is well-established, the specific role of CHW/CHR leadership and innovation in developing and implementing approaches to addressing longstanding health inequities has been underexplored.
 Public health leaders continue to highlight the necessity of decolonizing health systems to address the health inequities faced by indigenous communities.
-NA/AN, along with other indigenous people, are being failed by public health systems.
+NA/AN, along with other indigenous people, are being failed by public health systems.12

 "Ironically, many of the cultural grounded approaches...are actually a return to traditional worldviews and practices that were part of everyday life for indigenous communities and a source of their wellbeing prior to Western intrusion."
+25

-Indigenous leadership in the development of solutions to health inequities is necessary for transforming health systems to better serve NA/AN populations.
+Indigenous leadership in the development of solutions to health inequities is necessary for transforming health systems to better serve NA/AN populations.^{5,15}

 "Given the paucity of empirically based health promotion interventions designed by and for American Indian, Alaska Native, and Native Hawaiian (i.e., Native) communities, researchers and partnering communities have had to rely on the adaptation of evidence-based interventions (EBIs) designed for non-Native populations, a decidedly suboptimal approach.
-Native communities have called for development of Indigenous health promotion programs in which their cultural worldviews and protocols are prioritized in the design, development, testing, and implementation.
+Native communities have called for development of Indigenous health promotion programs in which their cultural worldviews and protocols are prioritized in the design, development, testing, and implementation.26

-Key themes in CHW impact and innovation and selected case examples are described below according to each domain of focus:
+Key themes in CHW approaches and innovations and selected case examples are described below according to each of the CHW Approaches and Innovations Areas of Focus.